 - Baby Arugula or Baby Spinach, for serving (optional)

-- 2 Tbsp Red or White Wine Vinegar
+- 2 tablespoon Red or White Wine Vinegar

-- 1 Tbsp finely minced Fresh Herbs (like cilantro, basil, or chives)
+- 1 tablespoon finely minced Fresh Herbs (like cilantro, basil, or chives)

-- 1 Tbsp finely minced Onion (any type of onion will work)
+- 1 tablespoon finely minced Onion (any type of onion will work)

 - Transfer corn to a serving plate.
-Add tomatoes, avocados, and fresh herbs.
+Add tomatoes and avocados.

 - Whisk together all ingredients for the vinaigrette.
-Drizzle over salad.
+Drizzle over vegetables and stir gently to coat.

-- Serve salad on its own or over a bed of baby arugula or baby spinach.
+- Serve vegetables over baby arugula or baby spinach.